alexmerm/BroadwayLottoBot/README.md

+# BroadwayLottoBot
-# Telecharge Broadway Lottery Enterer
+## Telecharge Broadway Lottery Enter
 ![Gif showing the program in action entering the lottery](./enteringLottery.gif) This program will allow you to enter any number of Broadway Telecharge Lotteries automatically using selenium automation every day at 10:20am